-- Place the chocolate ganache into the refrigerator to firm up for about an hour (This will be when the cake is cooling anyway).
+- Place the chocolate ganache into the refrigerator to firm up for about an hour, this will be when the cake is cooling anyway.

 - When the frosting is cooled and firm, whisk it up again with an electric whisk until it’s the right consistency to spread onto cake.
 If it’s too thin, add another 1/2 cup of powdered sugar to reach the right frosting consistency.

-- Frost onto properly cooled cake.
+- Frost onto the cooled cake.

 - This cake will keep properly covered in a cake dish for a few days, but of course it’s best when fresh.

 *I used Bob’s Red Mill Gluten Free All Purpose Flour Blend in this recipe.